 Continuing medical education (CME) is vital to the practice of medicine and the healthcare industry.
-It has evolved over the years, from whirlwind workshops held locally to travel CME conferences at exciting destinations and online education featuring live webinars and on-demand courses by medical leaders.
+It has evolved over the years, from whirlwind workshops held locally to travel CME conferences at exciting destinations and online education featuring live webinars and on-demand courses.
 It is important that there are more CME options available because the requirements have also become more demanding.

 Whether you’re excited to travel and ready to attend the next available CME conference or are content earning CME credits online and on-demand, now is a great time to revisit the basics of what CME is and its impact on you.

 According to the American Association of Continuing Medical Education, continuing medical education (CME)is: “Educational activities that serve to maintain, develop, or increase the knowledge, skills and professional performance and relationships that a physician [or health professional] uses to provide services for patients, the public, or the profession.”